 2. Resistance Training

 Resistance training mainly affects body composition.
 This is great for people who carry a lot of excess fat, especially around their belly area.
 These kinds of exercises help reduce fat and increase muscle mass, and a good combo of resistance training and aerobic exercise can help raise HDL (good) cholesterol and lower LDL (bad) cholesterol.
 Typically, two nonconsecutive days per week of resistance training is best and it’s as simple as adding two free weights to your exercise routine or working with resistance machines at the gym.
-Check out my home workout guide for a super effective workout plan.
+Check out The Bridal Body Workout Guide for a super effective workout plan.

 3. Stretching, Flexibility, Balance